Alright alright, I’ll get the generic statement out of the way first.

 Cheap room in Bangkok

-You can find rent for as low as 4,500 – 6,500 Baht, but these sorts of rooms are typically old and deep down the road.
+You can find rent for as low as 6,000 – 12,000 Baht.
+These sorts of rooms are typically older and deep down the road.
 This will become annoying because you’ll need a motorbike taxi to get to and from your place every time you want leave.

-You’ll be surrounded by lower earning locals, not to say that there is anything wrong with this, but it’s nice being around people who are doing interesting things with their lives.
+You’ll also be surrounded by lower earning locals, not to say that there is anything wrong with this, but it’s nice being around people who are doing interesting things with their lives.
 You’ll also be living in a place that is literally just a room with a bathroom and a balcony.
-You won’t have any amenities like a pool or gym either.
+You won’t have any amenities like a pool or gym typically (though it's possible at the 10-12K range).

 For the value, I would pass on this as you can get a lot more for your money if you’re willing to pay just a bit more.